NormanTUD/autoServerTest/README.md

 # autoServerTest

-A script that tests a server automatically and sends a nightly report.
+A script that tests a server automatically and can, for example, via cron, send nightly reports.